HomeHealth articlesabdominal painFood Poisoning - Symptoms | Causes | Diagnosis | Treatment | Prevention

 What Are the Risk Factors for Food Poisoning?

-People that are at a higher risk to develop food poisoning are children, pregnant women, older adults, immunocompromised individuals, and people with diabetes, liver or kidney disease.
+People who are at a higher risk of developing food poisoning are children, pregnant women, older adults, immunocompromised individuals, and people with diabetes, liver or kidney disease.

 What Are the Causes of Food Poisoning?